 The wind is in from Africa; last night I couldn’t sleep.
 It sure is hard to leave you, but it’s really not my home.

-Usually song lyrics getting stuck in my head are for random reasons.
-This week, though, this Joni Mitchell line is, like totally us: the winds ARE in from Africa, sleep eludes me, and as our time in Greece comes to an end, we’re all feeling excited to go home, but also sad to leave here.
+This Joni Mitchell line sums it up this week.
+The Meltemi winds have arrived, sleep eludes me, and as our time in Greece comes to an end, we’re all feeling excited to go home, but also sad to leave.

 We’ve been reflecting a lot on the last 14 months.
 A year ago now, we were on the island of Rhodes and getting ready to embark on our fantastic central European tour, though I don’t think we had it totally planned out.
 We had registered for school, but I had put that out of my head with six more weeks of summer and on account of being terrified of a local upon receiving my first email not recognizing a single word.
 Gulp.